 Erin Heidenreich is a director, writer, and producer of award-winning documentaries, short films, commercials and branded content.
 She is passionate about capturing stories that show alternative perspectives to accepted societal norms.
 She directed Girl Unbound, shot in Waziristan (premiered at Toronto International Film Festival), Rising Sons, shot in The Democratic Republic of the Congo (premiered at DOC NYC) and narrative work including The Stories We Tell Ourselves.
 Erin executive produced The Other Shore (SXSW Film Festival), produced Mission Congo (Toronto International Film Festival), and executive produced Made in India (Hot Docs) and 2nd Unit directed for Emmy-Award winning Doug Pray’s Levitated Mass (Los Angeles Film Festival).
 She co-founded Cinetic Media in 2001 where she shepherded many films including Little Miss Sunshine, Supersize Me, Napoleon Dynamite, Jesus Camp, and Bowling for Columbine, among others.

-Jennifer Kushner is the Director of Artist Development at Film Independent, an LA-based nonprofit arts organization that champions creative independence in visual storytelling, where she oversees many Artist Development programs that support over 100 filmmakers annually through professional mentorship, labs and grants.
+Jennifer Kushner is the new Chief Content Officer for Gamechanger Films.
+Prior to that she was the the Director of Artist Development at Film Independent, an LA-based nonprofit arts organization that champions creative independence in visual storytelling, where she oversaw many Artist Development programs that support over 100 filmmakers annually through professional mentorship, labs and grants.
 During her tenure, Film Independent helped develop many award-winning films including Afternoon Delight, C.O.G., Imperial Dreams, LUV, Mosquita y Mari, Natural Selection, Songs My Brothers Taught Me, Talullah, Spa Night, Valley of Saints and the documentaries Call Me Kuchu, Rich Hill, Sunshine Superman, Tomorrow We Disappear and The Light in Her Eyes.
 She received a Bachelor of Science in Performance Studies from Northwestern University and an MFA in Production from the University of Southern California School of Cinematic Arts.
 Before joining Film Independent, she worked as an assistant to director Dennis Dugan on I Now Pronounce You Chuck and Larry and as development assistant at Sobini Films.
 As a filmmaker, she was one of four writers selected for the 2008 Screenwriters Colony Writers-in-Residence Program on Nantucket.

 Rachel Pikelny is an award-winning filmmaker who currently serves as Director of Production at Siskel/Jacobs Productions and is a 2017 Impact Partners Documentary Producing Fellow.
 She is currently producing two feature documentaries with Siskel/Jacobs Productions, and is also directing a short film about a young breast cancer survivor who reclaims control with an elaborate mastectomy tattoo.
 Previously, with Kartemquin Films, she produced The Trials of Muhammad Ali, which premiered at the 2013 Tribeca Film Festival, aired on PBS’s Independent Lens in 2014, and won the 2015 News and Documentary Emmy for Best Historical Long-Form Program.
 Rachel also served as co-producer on Kartemquin’s film American Arab (America ReFramed, 2016), as associate producer on A Good Man (American Masters, 2011), and as producer of the PBS short film The Creative Proposition (2013).
 Previously she assisted The Kindling Group on their documentary miniseries The Calling (Independent Lens) and Kurtis Productions on Cold Case Files for A&E and American Greed for CNBC.